Bear spray: Studies

 A 2022 study on bear spray efficacy in polar bear attacks showed that in incidents involving free-ranging polar bears from 1986 to 2019 in Canada, Russia, and the United States, the bear spray was an effective deterrent in close-range encounters, stopping undesirable behavior in 18 of 19 incidents.
-The study suggested that in 54 other analyzed polar bear attacks and attempted attacks on humans where bear spray was not carried, in 93% of those incidents, the use of bear spray might have saved the lives of both the people and bears involved if it had been available and used.
+The study suggested that in 54 other analyzed polar bear attacks and attempted attacks on humans where bear spray was not carried, in 93% of those incidents, the use of bear spray might have saved the lives of both the people and bears involved if it had been available and deployed properly.

-The absolute risk from bears—even in grizzly (brown bear) country—is so low that bear spray cannot much decrease that risk.
+The absolute risk from bears—even in grizzly (brown bear) country—is so low that bear spray cannot much decrease the risk.
 Bears are known to fatally attack only a relatively small number of backpackers in North America every decade, out of many millions—for instance, about 45,000 backcountry backpackers camp overnight in Yellowstone per year, roughly half of whom (48 percent) do not carry bear spray.

-Use against humans

-News outlets reported that bear spray was used during the January 6 United States Capitol attack in Washington D.C. against Brian Sicknick, a police officer who died.
-A subsequent report on April 27th revealed that this was incorrect.
+Human-on-human use

 Several Canadian police forces routinely deal with incidents of illegal use of bear spray against humans, including Edmonton, Vancouver and Saskatoon.